Ischemic Heart Disease

 A heart transplant may be recommended for patients who have failed all the standard treatments and still have very severe symptoms.
 Recently, implantable, artificial heart pumps have been developed.
 However, very few patients are able to undergo either of these advanced treatments.

-This is a very serious disorder.
+This is a severe disorder.
 It is a chronic illness that usually gets worse over time.
-Infection and other stress on your body from other medical illnesses will also cause symptoms to get worse.
+Infection and other stress on your body from other medical diseases will also cause symptoms to get worse.

-It is very important to discuss your situation with your doctor to ensure that you can improve it as much as possible.
-You can control symptoms of heart failure and angina with medication, lifestyle changes, and by treating any underlying disorder.
+It is crucial to discuss your situation with your doctor to ensure that you can improve it as much as possible.
+You can control symptoms of heart failure and angina with medication, lifestyle changes, and treating any underlying disorder.

 The best way to prevent ischemic cardiomyopathy is to avoid getting heart disease.

 - Maintain a healthy weight

 - Exercise as much as possible